 Digital official mail

-During 2026, public authorities in Finland will start sending official mail primarily digitally.
+In April 2026, public authorities in Finland started sending official mail primarily digitally.
 This means that official mail, such as decisions, notifications and invitations, will primarily be delivered electronically via Suomi.fi Messages to everyone who uses electronic services and logs in using Suomi.fi e-identification.

 How the transition will proceed?